 Head and Neck Cancer

 An oral surgeon doesn’t only deal with teeth replacement and dental implants.
 Chronic facial problems such as head and neck cancer are left in the hands of an OMS for treatment.
-They perform procedures for the throat, lips, salivary glands, as well as the sinuses.
+They perform procedures for the throat, lips, salivary glands, as well as sinuses.

 In some cases, jaw growth may fail to develop equally and cause problems in performing oral motor activities.
 Difficulty in breathing, eating, swallowing, biting, and chewing might happen if not treated immediately and effectively.
 An OMS can treat jaw irregularities through surgical procedures that align them to their correct position.

-Oral Surgeon’s Expertise
+Seek an Oral Surgeon’s Expertise

 Oral and maxillofacial surgeons go through years of training to provide oral health treatments.
 Their skilled expertise is combined with other dental specialists to work for an effective treatment plan.
 If you are experiencing mild, moderate, or chronic dental issues, consult a dentist or an oral surgeon for treatment.